openstack/ironic/doc/source/user/states.rst

-  ``manageable`` is the state that a node should be moved into when any updates need to be made to it such as changes to fields in driver_info and updates to networking information on ironic ports assigned to the node.
+  ``manageable`` is the state that a node should be moved into when any updates need to be made to it such as changes to fields in driver_info and updates to networking information on Ironic ports assigned to the node.

   ``manageable`` is also the only stable state that can be transitioned to, from these failure states: